The Law of Unconscious Growth—Good Soil

 ♦

-In different areas of scripture, Jesus tells us what the kingdom is like.
-We see him healing, speaking, consoling, and in doing so infers an unending harvest, much as the unending kingdom itself.
+In different areas of scripture, Jesus shows us what the kingdom is like.
+We see him healing, speaking, teaching, consoling, and in doing so infers an unending harvest, much as the unending kingdom itself.
 Jesus states that good soil is a vital part of the kingdom, which refers to each individual.
 Yet many have not first prepared themselves from within.
-They may have many questions about life or be confused or unfocused.
-Their field has not been cleared, nor plowed, nor the soil in any way turned up, so sowing becomes an exercise in reaching and grasping.
+They may have many questions about life or be confused or unfocused, but their field has not been cleared, nor plowed, nor the soil in any way turned up, and thus their sowing becomes an exercise in reaching and grasping.
 Such a field is not ready to receive seed.
-In fact, throughout the whole endeavor to sow good seeds, many people may represent the rocky ground themselves (v.
-16).
+In fact, throughout their whole endeavor to sow good seeds, many people may represent the rocky ground themselves (Mk.
+4.16).

 Further, lack of preparation within self is one reason people pray and pray but get no results.
 The prayer cannot be delivered.
 Remember, walking in the Way is the spiritual pathway Jesus taught.
 Such a pathway will always require some preparation before the journey is undertaken.
-In the extended message, Jesus tells us to prepare ourselves to receive, much as the farmer does.
+In the extended message, Jesus tells us to prepare ourselves to receive, much as the farmer receives.
+This preparation can be done through prayer or sowing the seed of preparation.

-Receiving may require an inspection of ourselves, and our actual character, instead of presuming ourselves to be now qualified to ‘work the magick’ of sowing good seed and expecting results.
-A seed of humility might be needed before other tasks are undertaken, for instance.
-Remember that you are the field and that almost all people have assumed worldly teachings that may be false or improper for you.
+Remember that you are the field and that almost all people have assumed worldly teachings that may be false, or perhaps improper for them.
 Sow seeds that the workers should clear the field and that the workers should plow the field.
 Seed yields best in prepared ground.
+Then proceed to sow a well considered seed into that prepared ground.

 Are you a person who is good at giving but not so good at receiving?
 Are you good at receiving in the physical world, but not so much in the spiritual?
 Have you sown to be a receiver of God’s blessing?
 Have you reflected upon the kingdom you are about to enter?
 Many do not.
 Mark 11.24 gives us a recipe for our heart’s desires: “…whatever things you ask (desire) when you pray, believe that you receive them, and you will have them.”
 The broader notion is given in Psalm 51.6: “Behold, thou desirest truth in the inward parts: and in the hidden part thou will make me to know wisdom.”